-British/ European cotton manufacturing was the first major industry in human history that lacked locally produced raw materials, making it the first globally integrated manufacturing industry.
-Cotton was the fuel for both the Industrial Revolution in the United States and England and it had a mayor influence of the creation of wealth throughout most of Western Europe.
-It made cotton plantation owners become the richest and most powerful men in the New World, allowing them to invest in the production of astronomical observatories (Lowell), universities and stock markets (The Cotton Exchange).
-The telescope of the Lowell observatory was used by Apollo astronauts to pick a landing spot on the moon, and futures were being introduced in the New York Cotton Exchange in order to invest in crops that were not planted yet.
+British and European cotton spinning and weaving was the first major industry in human history to lack locally produced raw materials, making it the first globally integrated manufacturing industry.
+Cotton fuelled the Industrial Revolution both in England and the United States and was a major influence on the creation of wealth throughout most of Western Europe.
+It made cotton plantation owners the richest and most powerful men in the New World, enabling them to invest in the building of astro- nomical observatories (like the Lowell Observatory, where the expansion of the universe was discovered and whose data helped to find a spot on the Moon where Apollo 11’s lunar module could safely land) as well as universities and stock markets (like the cotton exchanges where futures were being introduced for the first time, offering investment in crops that were not yet planted).

 'Around the World' visualises the potential of a single thread encircling the globe and at the same time it shows that no matter which path you choose the end and the beginning are in the same spot.
 What goes around, comes around.